movermeyer/fluent-test/README.rst

 Contributing
 ~~~~~~~~~~~~

-Fluent-test uses Vincent Driessen's excellent `gitflow`_ extenion to manage
-work flow through github.
-Contributions are welcome as long as they follow
-a few basic rules:
+Contributions are welcome as long as they follow a few basic rules:

 1. They start out life by forking the central repo and creating a new
-   feature branch named *feature/my-feature* from the *develop* branch.
+   branch off of *master*.
 2. All tests pass and coverage is at 100% - **make test**
 3. All quality checks pass - **make lint**
 4. Issue a pull-request through github.